- 1 A councillor is a member of a “board of directors”

 If there are particular issues you think should be highlighted, email your local newspaper with the story.
 Try to make the story unique and something that will interest the general public.
 You don’t have to format this as a formal “press release”.
 You can include “quotes” or statements from yourself regarding your opinion on the issue.
 If the newspaper decides to run the story, the newspaper will arrange for a photo to be taken by a professional photographer.

 Doorknocking is known as one of the most effective vote-winning activities.
 It is also the most time-intensive, as you can only reach a small number of voters per hour.
 Doorknocking should only be done once you have all the other campaign activities well in hand.

 Have you ever run a marketing campaign across tens of thousands of households?

 Start early, because as the campaign heats up you’ll wish you had more time.
-Most of the campaign you can have 90% prepared before the start of the campaign period.
+You can have 90% of the campaign prepared before the start of the campaign period.

 Have a plan on a calendar.
 Budget your campaign costs.

 Don’t introduce new campaign activities late in the campaign before all the most important campaign activities are taken care of.